gu-fan/riv.vim/README.rst

 * 0.72

-  :Syntax_: DONE 2012-09-25 highlight reStructuredText in python docstring.
+  :Syntax_: DONE 2012-09-25 highlight reStructuredText in python DocString.
   :File_: FIXED 2012-09-25 Fix the file link highlight of ``~/.xxx``
   :Sections_: FIXED 2012-10-04 Fix the section Helper.
   :Syntax_: FIXED 2012-10-04 Workaround of the Spell checking.